 This is a practical, hands-on tutorial on electronic circuits that focuses on modern circuit development for connected things.
 It starts with fundamentals and builds a solid foundation for doing more complex circuits, with a focus on common circuit designs and microcontroller integrations.
 For most of the tutorial, only basic proficiency in algebra is necessary.

-Part 3 introduces the two fundamental current types, direct current (DC), and alternating current.
+Chapter 3 introduces the two fundamental current types, direct current (DC), and alternating current (AC).
 It explores the difference between the two, and what they’re used for.